Creation

 The Lord God planted a garden, an earthly paradise in the East, in Eden and there he put the man he had formed and had named Adam.
 A river watering the garden flowed from Eden; from there it was separated into four headwaters.
 The first is the Pishon; it winds through the entire land of Havilah, the name of the second river is the Gihon, the name of the third river is the Tigris; it runs along the east side of Ashur and the fourth river is the Euphrates.

-In the Garden of Eden the LORD God made all kinds of trees grow out of the ground-trees that were pleasing to the eye and good for food and nourishment.
-In the middle of the garden were the tree of life and the tree of the knowledge of good and evil.
+In the Garden of Eden, the LORD God made all kinds of trees grow out of the ground-trees that were pleasing to the eye and good for food and nourishment.

 Genesis 2:18-23

 God asked Adam to name all of the animals, birds and fish but none proved to be a helper suited to him.
 God then caused a deep sleep upon Adam, took one of his ribs and made a woman and brought her to Adam.
 Adam then said.
-“She shall be called a Woman because she was taken out of man” Adam and his helper Eve then lived in The Garden of Eden.
+“She shall be called a Woman because she was taken out of man.”

+Adam and his helper Eve then lived in The Garden of Eden.
 (Interesting thought: Adam and Eve did not have belly buttons since they were not born of a woman.)

 Genesis 3:1

 In the Garden of Eden a serpent approached Eve by surprise.
 This serpent was more devious than any living creature which the Lord God made.
-The serpent asked Eve “You shall not eat of every tree of the garden?”
+The serpent asked Eve, “You shall not eat of every tree of the garden?”

 Genesis 3:2-5

-Eve replied, “We may eat the fruit of the trees in the garden, but not the tree that is in the middle of the garden, God has said, “You shall not eat it, nor touch it, you will surely die.”
-The serpent then said to Eve, “You will not surely die.
-For God knows that in the day you eat of it your eyes will be opened and you will be like God, knowing good and evil.”
+Eve replied, “We may eat the fruit of the trees in the garden, but not the tree that is in the middle of the garden, God has said, “You shall not eat it, nor touch it, you will certainly die.”

 Genesis 3:6-13